 Interested in institutional affiliation or site participation?
 Contact the Research Office →

-Peer-reviewed, open-access scientific journal of MMSx Authority Institute.
+Open-access journal of MMSx Authority Institute.
 Publisher of original research in applied biomechanics, clinical movement science, and rehabilitation.
 Double-blind review.
 No APCs for eligible authors.

 We welcome collaboration from researchers, clinicians, sports scientists, and academic institutions globally.
 If you are interested in site participation in registered trials, validation review, framework development, or advisory engagement — contact us.